Turbine1991/build_ubuntu_kernel/README.md

 ## What this does:
 * Downloads all the dependencies necessary to build a kernel.
-* Clones the latest stable Ubuntu Linux kernel branch of v4.5.
+* Lets you choose a Linux kernel version.
-* Applies WastedCores patches modified by Freeaqingme.
+* Applies WastedCores patches compatible with the kernel version.
 * Displays a menu for you to modify the kernel.
 * Lets you build the kernel into a .deb package.